Most Popular Questions

 You can claim your prize as soon as the draw is finished, and the results are verified and published.
 This process can take up to a few hours, depending on the game.

 Only in some states.
-The states that allow you to remain anonymous when you win are Delaware, Kansas, Maryland, Missouri, Mississippi, New Jersey, North Dakota, South Carolina, and Wyoming.
+The states that allow you to remain anonymous when you win are Delaware, Kansas, Maryland, Mississippi, Missouri, Montana, New Jersey, North Dakota, South Carolina, and Wyoming.

 There are also a few more exceptions where winners can remain anonymous under certain conditions.
 In Arizona, winners of jackpots with a value of $100,000 or more may request that their names not be made public while the Georgia Lottery allows winners of $250,000 or more to remain anonymous.